 Routine maintenance should be conducted every three to four months, depending on precipitation conditions at the site.
 Both the exterior and interior of the gauge should be inspected for loose or broken parts and to ensure that the gauge is level.
 Any manual read-out should be checked against the removable data record to ensure consistency before removing and annotating the record.
-The bucket or catchment container should be emptied, inspected, cleaned, if required, and recharged with oil for rainfall-only operation or with antifreeze and oil if solid precipitation is expected (see 6.3.2).
+The bucket or catchment container should be emptied, inspected, cleaned, if required, and recharged with oil for rainfall-only operation or with antifreeze and oil if solid precipitation is expected (see section 6.3.2).
 The recording device should be set to zero in order to make maximum use of the gauge range.
-The digital memory as well as the power supply should be checked and replaced, if required.
-Timing intervals and dates of record must be checked.
+The digital memory as well as the power supply should be checked.